mathewgomas-alfred/mathewgomas.io/user_manual/introduction_from_other_software/introduction_from_photoshop.rst

 Layer styles
 ^^^^^^^^^^^^

-You can apply Photoshop layerstyles in Krita by right clicking any given layer type and selecting ‘layer style’ from the context menu.
+You can apply Photoshop layer-styles in Krita by right-clicking any given layer type and selecting ‘layer style’ from the context menu.
 Krita can open and save ASL files, but not all layer style functionality is there yet.

 Other
 ^^^^^